 Additionally, you can just spend time getting lost in the city and you’ll surely end up at the Flame Towers or one of the many beautiful, green parks.

 Last, but certainly not least, food!
 Taste traditional meals like Plov (rice and meat dish), Baliq (fish), or Kebabs for about $3.
 Top it off with some Pahklava and a cup of black tea for dessert.
 There are many “hipster” coffee shops near the old city serving pastries, warm drinks, and great vibes.

 Where to Stay in Baku

 It is incredible how affordable accommodations are in Baku.
-Airbnb offers a wide array of options including single beds, rooms or entire apartments.
+Airbnb offers a wide array of options including single beds, rooms, or entire apartments.
 Starting prices for all three begin around $10-$15 a night.
 There are some fancier options as well if your budget allows.
-Click here to save $55 on your first Airbnb stay.
+Click here to find your next Airbnb.

 Hostel dorm beds start at about $2-5 a night, some even include breakfast.

 Related: Why I’m 30 and Still Stay at Hostels

 Hotel rooms start at around $15 per night.
 A three-star hotel can easily be found for less than $30 per night.

 Before you can enjoy all of this and more, you have to get a visa.
 But don’t worry!
 It’s easy.